stshellletsski/D.O.T/README.md

 ### Notes:

 D.O.T was (and still is) a smashing success, allowing me to contribute consistent effort even on days when I did not "feel like it".
-Although due to pushing work and overestimating my capabilities I was often "in the red", and knowing that, I would set it up for less modules/week to feel more rewarded.
+Although due to pushing instead of pulling work and having very high expectations, I was often "in the red".
+Looking back, I would set it up for less modules/week to feel more rewarded.